stumpapp/stump/README.md

 - `client`: Everything needed to create a react-based client for Stump.
 Contains Zustand and React Query configuration, used by the `interface` package, as well as the generated TypeScript types.
 - `config`: Configuration files for the project, e.g. `tsconfig.json`, etc.
 - `interface`: Stump's main React-based interface, shared between the web and desktop applications.
+- `prisma-cli`: A small rust app to run the prisma cli (generating the prisma client)

 ### /core